 Acre: A unit of land containing 43,560 square feet.
 If it is a square, it would have a side of 208 feet by 208 feet.

-American Tree Farm System®: a program designed to sustain forests, watershed and healthy habitats through private stewardship.
-Their mission is to "promote the growing of renewable forest resources on private lands while protecting environmental benefits and increasing public understanding of all benefits of productive forestry".
+American Tree Farm System® (ATFS®): An internationally-recognized certification program endorsed by PEFC, run by the American Forest Foundation, that provides family and private forest owners with guidelines on forest sustainability and third-party certification.
+The ATFS mission is to "promote the growing of renewable forest resources on private lands while protecting environmental benefits and increasing public understanding of all benefits of productive forestry".

 Basal Area: Cross-sectional area of a tree, measured at DBH.
 Typically known as a measure of stand density, expressed in square feet/acre.

 Best Management Practices (BMP's): BMP's are designed to protect water quality during forest harvests, and are developed to mimic and/or protect the natural functions of forests.
 It is a collection of techniques in all aspects of operations, such as road building, stream crossings, how to correctly install bridges and culverts, trails, water diversions, log landings, etc.

 Biofuels: organic material such as wood, waste, and alcohol fuels, as well as gaseous and liquid fuels produced from these feedstocks when they are burned to produce energy.

 Board Foot: Unit of measure, a 1" by 1' by 1' board.
 Used in scaling sawlogs and veneer.

 Boreal Forest: a region in North America that consists of mostly coniferous forest land.
 Also called "taiga", this type is the coldest forest zone in the northern hemisphere and covers a 1,000 km wide band over the continent.